What is the Tagging feature

 How are tags used and displayed on the user interface?

 When the user clicks the device modal on the device list page, a field named "Tag" appears.
 The user can add new tag(s), assign the tag(s) to the device, and remove the tag(s) from the device displayed in the modal.
 As displayed below, an organization's tag appears within a green tag background, whereas the individual user's tag background is purple.
+Tags will also appear with this differentiation if you search by tag on the Device List page.

 How to Use Tags